 Take legal action if you can’t resolve the dispute by other means.

-You may want to get help from an IP professional, eg a solicitor.
+You may want to get help from an IP professional, such as a solicitor.
 The Intellectual Property Office (IPO) can also help.

 Report IP crime

-It can be a criminal offence to copy or use copyright material and registered trade marks without permission.
+It can be a criminal offence to copy or use copyright material and registered trade marks and designs without permission.

 Report suspected IP crime to Trading Standards by contacting Citizens Advice.